-The over 200 billion star systems and, soon, over 400 billion planets of Macroverse are produced, down to sub-meter resolution, from a single seed, using advanced procedural generation technology.
+The over 200 billion star systems and over 400 billion planets and moons of Macroverse are produced, soon down to sub-meter resolution, from a single seed, using advanced procedural generation technology.

 On-chain data storage is expensive.
 The shared Macroverse is available to blockchain-based game developers as middleware, allowing more and better games to be brought to market at lower cost.

 Players can explore the shared Macroverse world, discovering new places that have never been seen before.
 A virtual real estate system allows players to claim and exchange land, planets, and star systems.

 The "Kepler" release of Macroverse is now available on the Ethereum mainnet, and the second major release of the Macroverse Explorer dapp is now usable.
 If you own sufficient MRV tokens, you can use the Macroverse Explorer to visit the stars, planets, and moons of the Macroverse world, and to claim them as ERC712-compatible nonfungible tokens.